 - Finding theses

 Students who decide to write a thesis or major paper should try to check that their research topic has not already been done.
-There are a number of databases to search.
-See: Theses and Dissertations.
-The most important of these is arguably:
+Go to the Databases web page and choose Theses and Dissertations for Resource Type.
+The most important of these databases is arguably: